Instructions for Preparing the Cash Analysis Report for Non-Public School Food Authorities

 |Line 2g.||Miscellaneous Revenue - Enter any other revenue earned that generated income for the school nutrition program and provide a short description of the source. (i.e. donations, grants, etc.)|

-Program Food Expenditure - This should reflect all program food costs incurred for the year.
+Program Food Expenditure - This should reflect all program food costs incurred for the period July 1 - June 30 for all Child Nutrition Programs.
 This includes food processing costs (costs normally incurred when donated foods are sent to be processed into another form).

 Example: 1,000 lbs. of ground beef is sent by the school district to a selected meat packer to be processed into patties for $0.24/lb.